-Children are funded by the state government for one year of three-year-old kindergarten and then one year of four-year-old kindergarten in the two years before they commence school.
-Parents/ guardians therefore need to plan ahead and work back from the year of school commencement.
+Children are funded by the state government for one year of kindergarten in the year before they commence school, and those who withdraw from a state funded four-year-old kindergarten program once commenced are not funded for a second year anywhere in Victoria.
+Parents therefore need to plan ahead and work back from the year of school commencement.
 Note: a second year of funding can still be applied for if a child has significant developmental delays in two or more areas.
-This would be determined in consultation with the child's kindergarten teacher and other early childhood specialists.